dave-newson/davenewson.com/src/content/posts/2016-05-01-ninjaripper.md

  - Extracting multiple rip files was very slow.
  - A single texture and UV map was extracted, even if multiple maps/textures were visible in the source of the `.rip`.
  - UVs were often flipped.
- - Dodgy UV map coords could result in 3D Studio crashing.
+ - Dodgy UV map co-ords could result in 3D Studio crashing.

 I found a [slightly improved ninja_importerb7_cl69.ms by Mark Ludwig](http://forum.xentax.com/viewtopic.php?p=83507&sid=9692c5110a4442150b8161d976205f22#p83507), and this fixed a handful of the problems: